countdigi/countdigi.github.io/content/post/2021/08/readline-and-fuzzy-finder.md

 This is the most complicated line.

-Readline will have set 2 global variables when you invoke the binding (e.g. `Ctrl-l`):
+Readline will have set 2 global variables when you invoke the binding (e.g. `Ctrl-o`):
 - `${READLINE_LINE}` contains what was already on the command (empty if starting on a blank line)
 - `${READLINE_POINT}` contains a number indicating where your cursor was (0 if starting on a blank line)